-As of 1 January 2020, it may be possible to defer payment of tax on part of a sales sum for a commercial property in Denmark or within the EU/EEA, the Faroe Island and Greenland.
-If certain requirements are met - a.o. the issuing of a seller mortgage note -the deferred tax is due for payment in equal installments for up to max.
+It may be possible to defer payment of tax on part of a sales sum for a commercial property in Denmark or within the EU/ EEA, the Faroe Island and Greenland if certain requirements are met - a.o. the issuing of a seller mortgage note - the deferred tax is due for payment in equal installments for up to max.
 10 years following the sales year.